 Mark 12:1-12

 1 Then Jesus began to speak again to the important Jews.
 He told them stories.
-He said, ‘There was a man who made a garden.
-He planted vines to grow grapes there.
-He built a wall around the garden.
-He dug a hole in the ground where he could make the grapes into wine.
-He also built a tall building to watch over the garden.
-He found some farmers who would work in the garden for him.
+He said, ‘There was a man who planted vines to grow grapes.
+He built a wall around the vineyard.
+He dug a hole in the ground for a winepress to make wine.
+He also built a tower to watch over the garden.
+He found some farmers who would work in the vineyard for him.
 Then he went away to another country.

 6 The man had only one person that he could still send.
 This was his own son.
 The man loved him very much.
 So, last of all, he sent his son to the farmers.
 He thought, “The farmers will surely respect my son.”

-7 But those farmers said to each other, “This is the son of our master.
-The garden will belong to him when his father dies.
-We should kill the son and then the garden will be ours.”
+7 But those farmers said to each other, “This is the master's own son.
+The farm will belong to him when his father dies.
+We should kill the son and then the farm will belong to us.”
 8 So the farmers took the son and they killed him.
-Then they threw his dead body out of the garden.’
+Then they threw his dead body out of the vineyard.’

 “The builders refused to use a certain stone.